-The Clerk accepts electronically filed documents, and provides access to these documents on the Court’s website via Public Access to Court Electronic Records (“PACER”), 24 hours per day, 7 days per week.
-At any time, PACER subscribers may read, download, store, and print the full content of all filed documents remotely, except for documents that have been sealed pursuant to Court order.
+The Clerk accepts electronically filed documents and provides access to these documents on the Court’s website via Public Access to Court Electronic Records (“PACER”), 24 hours per day, seven days per week.
+At any time, PACER subscribers may read, download, store, and print the full content of all filed documents remotely, except for documents where access has been restricted pursuant to Court order (sometimes referred to as “under seal”).
 See Vt.
-LBR 5003-4.
-Court records regarding closed or pending cases are also available through CM/ECF.
-Federal law prohibits use of the information posted on CM/ECF or otherwise made available by the Clerk’s Office in ways that violate any person’s privacy.
+LBR 9018-1.
+Court records regarding closed and pending cases are also available through CM/ECF.
+Federal law prohibits use of the information posted on CM/ECF or otherwise made available by the Clerk’s Office in any way that violates any person’s privacy.

-Personal Data Identifiers.
+Personally Identifiable Information.

 Requirement to Redact.
 In compliance with the policy of the Judicial Conference of the United States and the E-Government Act of 2002, and in order to promote electronic access to case files while also protecting personal privacy and other legitimate interests, parties must refrain from including, or must partially redact where inclusion is necessary, the following personal identifiers from all evidence presented at hearings and from all documents filed with the Clerk, including exhibits, whether filed electronically or non-electronically, unless otherwise ordered by the Court.

 Names of Minor Children.
-If the existence of a minor child is required to be disclosed in a court filing or at a court hearing, the child must be identified only by his or her initials.
+If the existence of a minor child is required to be disclosed in a court filing or at a court hearing, the child must be identified only by their initials.

 Dates of Birth.
 If an individual’s date of birth is required to be disclosed in a court filing, only the year of birth should be disclosed.

 Social Security Numbers.
 If an individual’s social security number is required to be included in a court filing, only the last four digits of that number should be used.
-The only exception is Official Form 121.
+The only exception is Official Form 121, which is submitted rather than filed.
+See Vt.
+LBR 5001-3(b).

 Taxpayer Identification Numbers.
 The taxpayer identification number of any non-debtor identified in a debtor’s filings must be redacted to reflect only the last four digits.

 Financial Account Numbers.
-If financial account numbers are required to be disclosed in a court filing or at a court hearing, only the last four digits only of each account number should be disclosed, unless the Court specifically orders otherwise.
+If financial account numbers are required to be disclosed in a court filing or at a court hearing, only the last four digits of each account number should be disclosed, unless the Court orders otherwise.

 Filer Responsible for Redacting.
-In all instances, the responsibility for redacting personal data identifiers rests with the party who files the document or introduces the testimony that includes that information.
+In all instances, the responsibility for redacting personally identifiable information rests with the party who files the document or introduces the testimony that includes that information.
 As a corollary, the responsibility for protecting personal information of the debtor and preventing dissemination of personal information relating to individuals and others affiliated with the debtor, rests with the party who files the document or presents the testimony that contains information about those individuals.

-The Clerk will not review each document filed to verify redaction of personal data identifiers.
-However, to the extent the Clerk observes that a filed document contains personal data identifiers, the Clerk will restrict access to that document.
+The Clerk will not review each document filed to verify redaction of personally identifiable information.
+However, to the extent the Clerk observes that a filed document contains personally identifiable information, the Clerk will restrict access to that document.

-When the Clerk restricts access to a document due to the inclusion of personal data identifiers, the Court will issue an order directing the party who filed the document to
+When the Clerk restricts access to a document due to the inclusion of personally identifiable information, the Court will issue an order directing the party who filed the document to

 file a motion to redact, accompanied by a $25 fee, and a copy of the document in redacted form by a date certain, and

-appear at a hearing to show cause why sanctions should not be imposed for the party’s inclusion of personal data identifiers in the document (the “Redaction Order”).
+appear at a hearing to show cause why sanctions should not be imposed for the party’s inclusion of personally identifiable information in the document (the “Redaction Order”).
 Potential sanctions include monetary penalties and the striking of the document from the Court record.